Marginal utility: Law of diminishing marginal utility

-In modern economics, choice under conditions of certainty at a single point in time is modelled via ordinal utility, in which the numbers assigned to the utility of a particular circumstance of the individual have no meaning by themselves, but which of two alternative circumstances has higher utility is meaningful.
-With the ordinal utility, a person's preferences have no unique marginal utility, and thus whether or not the marginal utility is diminishing is not meaningful.
-In contrast, the concept of diminishing marginal utility is meaningful in the context of cardinal utility, which in modern economics is used in analyzing intertemporal choice, choice under uncertainty, and social welfare.
+Modern economics employs ordinal utility to model decision-making under certainty at a specific point in time.
+In this approach, the number assignment to an individual's utility for a particular situation hold no significance on their own.
+Rather, the significance lies in the comparison between two different circumstances and which one holds a higher utility.
+With ordinal utility, a person's preferences do not have a unique marginal utility, making the concept of diminishing marginal utility irrelevant.
+On the other hand, diminishing marginal utility is a significant concept in cardinal utility, which is used to analyse intertemporal choice, choice under uncertainty, and social welfare in modern economic theory.

 The law of diminishing marginal utility is that subjective value changes most dynamically near the zero points and quickly levels off as gains (or losses) accumulate.
 And it is reflected in the concave shape of most subjective utility functions.

 Given a concave relationship between objective gains (x-axis) and subjective value (y-axis), each one-unit gain produces a smaller increase in subjective value than the previous gain of an equal unit.
 The marginal utility, or the change in subjective value above the existing level, diminishes as gains increase.

 As the rate of commodity acquisition increases, the marginal utility decreases.
-If commodity consumption continues to rise, marginal utility at some point may fall to zero, reaching maximum total utility.
-Further increase in the consumption of commodities causes the marginal utility to become negative; this signifies dissatisfaction.
+If commodity consumption continues to rise, the marginal utility will eventually reach zero, and the total utility will be at its maximum.
+Beyond that point, any further increase in commodity consumption leads to negative marginal utility, which represents dissatisfaction.
 For example, beyond some point, further doses of antibiotics would kill no pathogens at all and might even become harmful to the body.
 Diminishing marginal utility is traditionally a microeconomic concept and often holds for an individual, although the marginal utility of a good or service might be increasing as well.
-For example, dosages of antibiotics, where having too few pills would leave bacteria with greater resistance, but a full supply could effect a cure.
+For example, dosages of antibiotics, where having too few pills would leave bacteria with greater resistance, but a full supply could affect a cure.

-As suggested elsewhere in this article, occasionally, one may come across a situation where marginal utility increases even at a macroeconomic level.
-For example, providing a service may only be viable if it is accessible to most or all of the population.
-The marginal utility of a raw material required to provide such a service will increase at the "tipping point" at which this occurs.
-This is similar to the position with huge items such as aircraft carriers: the numbers of these items involved are so small that marginal utility is no longer a helpful concept, as there is merely a simple "yes" or "no" decision.
+As mentioned earlier in this article, there are instances where marginal utility can increase on a macroeconomic level.
+For instance, offering a service may only be feasible if it is accessible to the majority or all of the population.
+At the point where this becomes a reality, the marginal utility of the raw material required to provide the service will increase significantly.
+This is akin to situations involving massive objects like aircraft carriers, where the quantity of such items is so small that the concept of marginal utility becomes irrelevant, and the decision to acquire them is a simple binary choice between "yes" or "no".

 Marginalist theory

-Marginalism explains choice with the hypothesis that people decide whether to effect any given change based on the marginal utility of that change, with rival alternatives being chosen based upon which has the greatest marginal utility.
+Marginalism is an economic theory and method of analysis that suggests that individuals make economic decisions by weighing the benefits of consuming an additional unit of a good or service against the cost of acquiring it.
+In other words, value is determined by the additional utility of satisfaction provided by each extra unit consumed.